 - Appointed Director.
 Mr. Skaggs joined the Board in November 2022 and has been an appointed director since 2009 after being an elected director since 1987, having served on the Farm Credit of Enid Board of Directors prior to the merger with Farm Credit of Western Oklahoma.
 Mr. Skaggs currently serves as the Chairman of the Risk/Technology Committee and as a member of the Audit Committee.
-Mr. Skaggs is a farmer and rancher and was employed by ConocoPhillips as a Senior IT Analyst until his retirement in 2018.
+Mr. Skaggs has been involved in production agriculture in Northern Oklahoma with principal enterprises consisting of wheat, soybeans, and corn.
+Mr. Skaggs was employed by ConocoPhillips as a Senior IT Analyst until his retirement in 2018.
 He is a partner of Skaggs Brothers Minerals, a mineral rights purchasing business.
-Mr. Skaggs has had a controlling interest in his family farming and investment company, Skaggs Family LLC, since early 2019.
+Mr. Skaggs has had a controlling interest in his family farming and investment company, Skaggs Family, LLC, since early 2019.
 Mr. Skaggs was appointed to a three-year term expiring in 2025.